Basalt Historic Walking Tour

 by Bill & Kathy Hegberg, Bennett Bramson, Pitt & Barbara Hyde, Gary & Susan Blackie

-In the late 1800s settlement of the West was influenced by many factors: miners looking for precious metals, ranchers proving meat, grains and vegetables, and the railroad, which served both.
+In the late 1800s, settlement of the West was influenced by many factors: miners looking for precious metals, ranchers proving meat, grains and vegetables, and the railroad, which served both.
 Railroads became lifelines that carried ore, supplies and people.
-Fryingpan was the first settlement built in 1882 on the south side of the Fryingpan River created to house the men working the charcoal kilns which still remain today.
-Look for the bear paws on the sidewalk around town, pick up a map and start your tour at the kiosk next to the Basalt Chamber’s Red Caboose.
+Fryingpan was the first settlement built in 1882 on the south side of the Fryingpan River created to house the men working the charcoal kilns that still remain today.
+Look for the bear paws on the sidewalk around town, pick up a map and start your tour at the kiosk next to the Basalt Chamber’s red caboose.

 Colorado Midland Railway

 In 1883, the Colorado Midland Railroad (CMR) was created from Colorado Springs to Buena Vista.
 In 1885 the CMR began tunneling between towns, linking east and west Colorado.
 The railroad was constructed to serve the growing mining industry and to efficiently ship agricultural products.

 The triangle of land in the center of Basalt where the red Basalt Chamber caboose office and welcome center sits was the original Wye, three tracks where trains could be turned around.
 By 1886 Aspen Junction (present-day Basalt) began to form with a “boarding house, general store and seven saloons.”
 The town was a railroad camp, housing crews needed for the construction of the CMR.

 Constructed in 1886, the railroad depot was the first passenger loading area and mail station in the central valley.
 Many a newly arrived residents spent their first night on the benches of the depot.
 As the transportation hub of the valley, the depot was a source of pride and the center of the town.
 In 1892, fire devastated the western end of town completely destroying the depot which was quickly rebuilt.